-Action PSM-5: Monitoring for particulate emissions at Algoma's dekish operation

-Essar has implemented a plan to reduce air emissions through upgraded fumehood and baghouse technology on the stations that are running.
+Action PSM-5: Monitoring for particulate emissions at Algoma's dekish operation technology on the stations that are running.
 See Action PS-9 for more information on the dekish.
 Monitoring is ongoing through Essar's facility-wide air quality monitoring program (see Action PS-1).